decster/jnicompressions/README.md

 Make jar & native library using:
 $mvn package

-Then add target/jnicompressions-0.1.0.jar to your classpath, and add target/libcompressions.* parent path to your java.library.path
+Then add target/jnicompressions-0.1.0.jar to your classpath

 Test
 ----